The creamiest vegan lemon cheesecake topped with eggless lemon curd. No-bake, no cashews and less than 10 ingredients.

 To make the crust:

 - Add the cookies to a food processor and pulse until fine crumbs.
 Add the melted butter and pulse until combined.
-Firmly press the mixture into the bottom of your cake tin.
+Firmly press the mixture into the bottom of your cake pan.
 Set aside.

 To make the filling: